danrobdean/online-services/docs/analytics-pipeline/1-cloud-endpoint.md

 - Accepts JSON dicts (one for each event), either standalone or batched up in lists (recommended).
 - Augments JSON events with **batchId**, **eventId**, **receivedTimestamp** & **analyticsEnvironment**.
 - Writes received JSON data as newline delimited JSON event files in GCS, which facilitates easy ingestion into BigQuery.
-- The event’s location in GCS is co-determined through endpoint URL parameters.
+- Determines the files' location in GCS through endpoint URL parameters.
 These in turn determine whether the events are ingested into native BigQuery storage (vs. GCS as external storage) by default.
 - Also accepts non-JSON data.

 #### (2.1.1) - URL Parameters